ISSOtm/issotm.github.io/blog/_posts/2022-05-22-prehistorik.md

 Usually, instrument envelopes use [ADSR](https://en.wikipedia.org/wiki/ADSR_envelope): Attack, Decay, Sustain, Release.
 The Game Boy's hardware is not able to do full ADSR envelopes, more like just "DS".
-And, perhaps more annoyingly to many, it is not possible to manipulate the amplitude in software.
+And, perhaps more annoyingly to many, it is not possible to manipulate the amplitude in software to work around this.
 (Why that is it still unclear.)

-Well, not by conventional means.
+Well, it's not possible by conventional means, anyway.
 However, by "tickling" the amplitude register in "just the right way", it's possible to trick the envelope into updating nonetheless.
 (The details are unfortunately not documented anywhere I'm aware of, and they are quite complicated. 😢)